stellarshenson/jupyterlab_colourful_tab_extension/README.md

 - Notebook toolbar matches the active tab colour
 - Automatic cleanup when tabs are closed

+Yes, this is yet another mass-produced JupyterLab extension that does one trivially simple thing.
+We are almost embarrassed by how utterly unremarkable it is - just some CSS classes and a context menu.
+But someone had to do it, and here we are.
+You're welcome.

 ## Requirements

 - JupyterLab >= 4.0.0